mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 categories: chapter
 title: Findings Ch 2 - Culturally Inclusive Methods to Kick Start Game Making Communities (with agency in mind)
 ---

 -   [Introduction](#introduction)
 -   [Scenarios - drama processes](#scenarios---drama-processes)
     -   [Vignette one - starting a drama process](#vignette-one---starting-a-drama-process)
-    -   [Commentary on Vignette part one](#commentary-on-vignette-part-one)
+    -   [Description of vignette part one](#description-of-vignette-part-one)
-    -   [General observations of the drama narrative on participants](#general-observations-of-the-drama-narrative-on-participants)
     -   [Vignette part two](#vignette-part-two)
     -   [Impact of the drama process on reflection](#impact-of-the-drama-process-on-reflection)
-    -   [Impact of the drama on encouraging flexible design practices via missions](#impact-of-the-drama-on-encouraging-flexible-design-practices-via-missions)
-    -   [Observations on exploring documentation and technical help within the drama frame](#observations-on-exploring-documentation-and-technical-help-within-the-drama-frame)
+    -   [Observations on exploring documentation and accessing technical help within the drama frame](#observations-on-exploring-documentation-and-accessing-technical-help-within-the-drama-frame)
     -   [Observations on live chat with the alien sessions](#observations-on-live-chat-with-the-alien-sessions)
     -   [Initial discussion of the process drama (focusing on